 - review their assessment, where relevant, in the case of changes in design, manufacturing process, modifications, operating conditions, operational experience etc.

-The use of trampolines is not always regarded to be an extreme sport but should be considered as such.
+The use of trampolines should be considered as an extreme sport and managed as such.
 The reported rise in the number of injuries associated with the use of trampoline parks over recent years certainly justified the demand for, and publication of a publicly available British Standard (PAS 5000:2017).

-Caution clearly needs to be demonstrated when selecting an appropriate trampoline park to utilise, particularly so in the context of the development of more extreme variations and attractions.
+Caution clearly needs to be demonstrated when selecting an appropriate trampoline park to utilise, particularly so in the context of the development of more extreme variations.

-If possible, select trampoline parks who maintain membership of the IATP.
+As a bare minimum, organisations and individuals are encouraged to select for use only trampoline parks who maintain membership of the IATP.

 Membership of the IATP does not imply that a trampoline park is without risk.
 Risk is inherent within many of the sporting activities available within such facilities.
 But membership of the IATP does suggest that the owners and organisers of the trampoline park take risk management seriously and have adhered to the principles of the British Standard within their facilities.
 By doing so, the risks associated with using trampoline parks will not be eliminated, but they may be controlled.